 I am an associate professor in the Computer Science department at Columbia University, in New York, which I joined in 2001.
 I am also the director of the Network Security Lab.
 My research interests include systems and network security and applied cryptography.
 I received my Ph.D. in Computer Science from the University of Pennsylvania.
 In 2012, I was elected ACM Distinguished Scientist.

-During my time at Columbia, I worked on a number of projects.
-Some of these include:
+During my time at Columbia, I led a number of projects.
+Some of these were:

 In the distant past, I worked on Active Networks, the predecessor to what is now called Software Defined Networks (SDN).
 Active Networks explored the idea of allowing routing elements to be extensively programmed by the packets passing through them, thus enabling optimizations and extensions of current protocols as well as the development of fundamentally new protocols.
 At the same time, I co-developed the KeyNote trust-management system, which is a widely used and cited decentralized access control mechanism used in a variety of tasks, including network-layer access control, distributed file systems, offline micro-payments, MANET security, network QoS, distributed firewalls, and the STRONGMAN access control management system.
-At the same time, I worked in the design and implementation of a high-performance and full-functionality open-source IPsec implementation (which is still in use as part of the OpenBSD project.
+I also designed and implemented a large part of a high-performance and full-functionality open-source IPsec stack (which is still in use as part of the OpenBSD project.
 This included a new kernel architecture for hardware-accelerated cryptography and firewall functionality.
 I had a part in developing a secure bootstrap architecture.
 I was also an active participant in the IETF (Internet Engineering Task Force), and in particular the IPsec and IPSP Working Groups.

-My current research projects include software hardening, system self-healing, high-performance dynamic information flow tracking, clean-slate system design, cloud security, information/network/system deception, virtual private social networks, auditable cloud services, and private information retrieval.
+My recent and current research projects include software hardening, system self-healing, high-performance dynamic information flow tracking, clean-slate system design, cloud security, information/network/system deception, virtual private social networks, auditable cloud services, and private information retrieval.

 An up to date CV, including a complete list of publications, can be found here.